top of page

 Bunny is my favorite

-Friendships, Like Gardens, Require Tending
+Like Gardens, Friendships Require Tending

 Something a gardener does regularly, is check on the plants growing in their garden.
 The gardener enjoys seeing the plants and flowers blossom and grow.
 They also want to see their plants get just what they need, whether that is enough sunlight or shade, water and care.
 In other words, if a plant looks thirsty, the gardener waters it.